stonepros/stone/doc/rbd/rbd-mirroring.rst

   ``rbd-mirror`` daemon runs on both clusters.

-.. important:: Each instance of the ``rbd-mirror`` daemon must be able to connect to both the local and remote Ceph clusters simultaneously (i.e. all monitor and OSD hosts).
+.. important:: Each instance of the ``rbd-mirror`` daemon must be able to connect to both the local and remote Stone clusters simultaneously (i.e. all monitor and OSD hosts).
 Additionally, the network must have sufficient bandwidth between the two data centers to handle mirroring workload.